-- 42. (1) After concluding an investigation or an inquiry under this Act, the Commission shall make a report to the State organ, public office or organization to which the investigation relates. - (2) The report shall include- - (a) the findings of the investigation and any recommendations made by the Commission; - (b) the action the Commission considers should be taken and the reasons for the action; and - (c) any recommendation the Commission considers appropriate. - (3) The Commission may require the State organ, public office or organization that was the subject of the investigation to submit a report to the Commission within a specified period on the steps, if any, taken to implement the recommendations of the Commission. - (4) If the recommendations of the Commission are not implemented within the specified time, the Commission may submit the report to Parliament as the Commission thinks fit.
+- 42.(1) After concluding an investigation or an inquiry under this Act, the Commission shall make a report to the state organ, public office or organization to which the investigation relates. - (2) The report shall include- - (a) the findings of the investigation and any recommendations made by the Commission; - (b) the action the Commission considers should be taken and the reasons for the action; and - (c) any recommendations the Commission considers appropriate. - (3) The Commission may require the State organ, public office or organization that was the subject of the investigation to submit a report to the Commission within a specified period on the steps, if any, taken to implement the recommendations of the Commission. - (4) If there is failure or refusal to implement the recommendations of the Commission within the specified time, the Commission shall prepare and submit to the National Assembly a report, detailing the failure or refusal to implement its recommendations, and the National Assembly shall take appropriate action.